90er/rancher-docs/docs/pages-for-subheaders/rke2-hardening-guide.md

 For namespaces created by the cluster operator, the following script and configuration file can be used to configure the `default` service account.

-The configuration bellow must be saved to a file called `account_update.yaml`.
+The configuration below must be saved to a file called `account_update.yaml`.

 ```yaml
 apiVersion: v1